castlegateholdingsllc/castlegateholdingsllc.github.io/bylaws.md

 #### OFFICERS:

-**Section 1** – Duties of the President: The President shall be the executive officer of the limited liability company and shall preside at all meetings of the limited liability company and shall perform all other duties commonly incident to the office.
+**Section 1** – Duties of the President: The President shall be the executive officer of the limited liability company, shall preside at all meetings of the limited liability company and shall perform all other duties commonly incident to the office.

 **Section 2** – Duties of the Vice-President: The Vice-President, in the absence of the President, shall exercise all powers and perform all duties of the President.
 The V.P. will have the responsibility of public relations.

 **Section 3** – Duties of the Treasurer: The Treasurer shall be the custodian of all funds received by the limited liability company, and dispense funds as directed by voting and policy.
-He shall maintain complete records of all financial transactions.
+The Treasurer shall maintain complete records of all financial transactions.
 The Treasurer shall provide a copy of the Treasurer’s Report to the membership at the annual meeting and to individual members upon request.

 ### ARTICLE VI